Life at PCP!

 *Oh and by the way, we serve local Vermont milk and the best chocolate milk in the world.
 Yes.
 Really.

-You will find our wonderful Chef Steve and Melissa in the kitchen everyday making sure everyone at camp is well fed and happy!
-You can learn a little bit more about them below:
+You will find our wonderful Cooks Melissa, Jessica and Bethany in the kitchen everyday making sure everyone at camp is well fed and happy!
+Jessica and Bethany are new to the kitchen for 2024, and Melissa has been with us since 2010!

 Melissa, a native Vermonter, has been with Point CounterPoint for 15 years!
 She loves dolphins and preparing new and delicious meals.
 Melissa cooks breakfast and lunch six days a week, and especially loves our PCP classic Baked Oatmeal!